ortexx/localizationjs/readme.md

 })

 ```
-Or you can get all locale variants as array with localeManage.bruteVariants(excludeDefault)
+Or you can get all locale variants as array with locale.bruteVariants(excludeDefault)